awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 **Note**
 The Application Load Balancer health check doesn't use the Elastic Beanstalk health check path\.
 Instead, it uses the specific path configured for each process separately\.

-## Configuring an Application Load Balancer Using the Elastic Beanstalk Console<a name="environments-cfg-alb-console"></a>
+## Configuring an Application Load Balancer using the Elastic Beanstalk console<a name="environments-cfg-alb-console"></a>

 You can use the Elastic Beanstalk console to configure an Application Load Balancer's listeners, processes, and rules, during environment creation or later when your environment is running\.